prezi/reverse-proxy-rate-limiter/README.md

 Request has been rejected by the rate limiter[3]  + 25972 done
 ```

 You can see, that the rate-limiter didn't allow the 3rd request to go to the service.
+This is basically the gist of how the rate-limiter will protect your service.

 ## JS-Hint
 * [How to install] (https://packagecontrol.io/packages/JSHint)